Svetlana Krivencheva

 Krivencheva won two singles and 21 doubles titles on the ITF Women's Circuit in her career.
 On 9 February 1998, she reached her best singles ranking of 142nd in the world.
 On 3 August 1998, she peaked at No. 63 in doubles rankings.

-Krivencheva retired from professional tennis in 2012, but made a temporary return at the 2017 Central Coast Open in Templeton, California.
+Krivencheva retired from professional tennis 2012 but made a temporary return at the 2017 Central Coast Open in Templeton, California.